jaredly/reason-language-server/Readme.md

 This project implements the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) for Reason.

-It is written in Reason, and compiled via bsb-native.
+It is written in Reason, and compiled w/ esy + dune.
 The goal is for it to work equally well on Windows, MacOS, and Linux.

 ## Platform support